"He who ignores the lessons of history is doomed to repeat it." - George Santayana

 Aftermath of atomic bomb, Hiroshima 1945

-The series opens by showing the wreckage of Hiroshima and Nagasaki, shortly after their being devastated by atomic bombs in 1945; and after a brief introduction to their topic, they mention how the shadow of the bombs dropped here would hang over every conflict, every negotiation, and every interaction between the two superpowers during the Cold War period.
+The series opens by showing the wreckage of Hiroshima and Nagasaki, shortly after their being devastated by atomic bombs in 1945.
+After a brief introduction to their topic, they mention how the shadow of the bombs dropped here would hang over every conflict, every negotiation, and every interaction between the two superpowers during the Cold War period.
 After this introduction, they backtrack to discuss the communist revolution in Russia in 1917 (with the resultant formation of the Soviet Union), and the failed American attempts to intervene in their civil war (which ended in 1922).
 There is also coverage of the between-the-wars period, followed by depicting the uneasy alliance between the two nations during World War II, against their mutual enemy of Nazi Germany.
 Special attention is paid to the negotiations between the two sides, with footage of an interview with the American ambassador to Russia during World War II (filmed later during the 1970's), and several other eyewitnesses to tell the story of how the battle lines of the Cold War were drawn.
 The first episode concludes by revisiting Hiroshima and Nagasaki, and reviewing how its shadow hung over the entire forty years of the Cold War.
 With the groundwork laid, their series' introduction to the topic is thus complete.

 Harry Truman and Winston Churchill meet with Joseph Stalin, Potsdam Conference 1945